tenpy/tenpy/doc/changelog/latest.rst

 Release Notes
 -------------
-The default (stable) git branch was renamed from ``master`` to ``main``.
+First of all: We have optimized the cython parts such that they can now link directly against MKL and have been optimized for the case of small blocks inside charge-conserved tensors.
+During compilation, TeNPy now checks whether MKL is available, and then directly links against it.
+This **changed the depencies**: in particular, when you created a conda environment for TeNPy, it is highly recommended to start off with a new one based on the ``environment.yml`` file.
+If you want to continue using the existing conda environment, you need to ``conda install mkl-devel`` before compilation. *Additionally*, when you use the ``conda-forge`` channel of conda, you should pin blas to use MKL by ``conda install libblas=*=*mkl``.

-Big new feature: simulation classes and console script `tenpy-run` to allow running a simulation.
+Another great reason to update are **simulation classes** and a console script `tenpy-run` to allow running and even resuming a simulation when it aborted!
 See :doc:`/intro/simulation` for details.

-Big Change in verbosity: switch to using Python's default :mod:`logging` mechanism!
+Further, there is a big change in **verbosity**: we switched to using Python's default :mod:`logging` mechanism.
-This implies that by default you don't get any output besides error messages and warning any more, at least not in pre-`Simulation` setups.
+This implies that by default you don't get any output besides error messages and warning any more, at least not in pre-`simulation` setups.
 See :doc:`/intro/logging` on how to get the output back, and what to change in your code.

-Further, the cython parts can now link directly against MKL and have been optimized for the case of small blocks.
+Finally, note that the default (stable) git branch was renamed from ``master`` to ``main``.

 Changelog
 ---------